Admission Criteria and Application Materials

 The deadline for Fall graduate applications is December 15 of the preceding year.
 Completed application files received by this date will be considered for all forms of financial assistance including nomination by the department for University awards and graduate teaching assistantships for the coming academic year.
 Late applications will not be accepted.

 Graduate Student Visit Day in early March 2019!

-In most years, at least one student is supported by a fellowship from the Graduate School; 15 to 18 students are supported by graduate teaching assistantships; 6 or 7 students hold graduate research assistantships for individual faculty members; and 3 or 4 advanced doctoral students teach at other institutions.
-Support provided by university positions (half-time service) and fellowships averages about $14,000 per year for nine months.
+In most years, at least one student is supported by a fellowship from the university; 15 to 18 students are supported by graduate teaching assistantships; six or seven students hold graduate research assistantships for individual faculty members; and three or four advanced doctoral students teach at other institutions.
+Support provided by university positions (half-time service) and fellowships averages about $15,500 per year for nine months.

 For information about grants, loans, and other need-based financial aid, contact KU's Financial Aid & Scholarships

 The University of Kansas is committed to providing programs and activities to all persons, regardless of race, religion, color, sex, disability, national origin, ancestry, sexual orientation, marital status, parental status, age, or veteran status.
 KU makes certain current and former members of the Armed Forces Kansas residents for the purpose of assessing tuition and fees at KU.
 For eligibility please check the Registrar’s site.